-The occurrence of a pathogen in both people and animals does not always mean it is a significant zoonosis.
-Some diseases are acquired from the environment, and transmission between animal or human hosts is either absent, or occurs very rarely and under unusual conditions.
-These are considered infections common to people and animals rather than true zoonoses.
+The occurrence of a pathogen in both humans and animals does not always mean it is an important zoonosis.
+Some diseases are acquired from the environment, and transmission between animal or human hosts is either absent or occurs very rarely and under unusual conditions.
+These are considered infections common to humans and animals rather than true zoonoses.
 Histoplasmosis Histoplasmosis Histoplasmosis is a chronic, noncontagious, disseminated, granulomatous disease of people and other animals caused by the dimorphic fungus Histoplasma capsulatum.
 The organism is commonly... read more , blastomycosis Blastomycosis Blastomycosis is a multifocal fungal infection caused by the dimorphic fungus Blastomyces dermatitidis.
 The fungus is often found in soil or decomposing organic matter, such as leaves... read more , and coccidioidomycosis Coccidioidomycosis Coccidioidomycosis (Valley Fever) is a dustborne, noncontagious infection caused by the dimorphic fungus Coccidioides immitis.
-Infections are limited to arid and semiarid regions of the... read more , for example, are acquired by inhaling the microconidia of soil fungi, but the organisms exist as yeasts in tissues.
-Some agents, such as Candida spp, are widespread commensals in healthy people and animals and can cause disease when the host becomes debilitated.
-Although such organisms might be transmitted from animals to people, this transfer has little epidemiologic significance.
-In some cases, organisms were once thought to be zoonotic, but current knowledge, particularly the use of genetic techniques, has changed that perception.
-For example, Streptococcus agalactiae was once thought to be acquired from animals, but most strains in people are now known to be distinct from animal strains.
-There are also some organisms (eg, simian foamy viruses) that can be transmitted from animals to people, but with no currently known consequences.
+Infections are limited to arid and semiarid regions of the... read more , for example, are acquired by inhaling the microconidia of soil fungi; however, the organisms exist as yeasts in tissues.
+Some agents, such as Candida spp, are widespread commensals in healthy humans and animals and can cause disease when the host becomes debilitated.
+Although such organisms might be transmitted from animals to humans, this transfer likewise has little epidemiological importance.
+Nevertheless, rare reports of zoonotic transmission for some of these organisms indicate that ordinary infection control precautions should not be neglected, especially during exposure to high concentrations of the pathogen in tissues.